How Are Neobanks Regulated?

 Importantly, neobanks today are typically not directly regulated.
 Instead, it is the bank with which the neobank is partnering with that is the regulated entity.
 The partner banks are regulated by its examiners whether that is the FDIC, the Federal Reserve or the Comptroller of Currency (OCC) for all deposits held by a fintech’s end users.
 During the course or routine audits and regulatory exams, these partner banks will need to prove to its regulators that it has a certain level of oversight and control over the fintechs in its portfolio.

-Because the neobank needs to adhere to the standards and practices of the bank it is working with, the partner bank can be considered a quasi-regulator for the neobank.
-Fintechs often experience this level of oversight at its onboarding phase with the Bank where it is required to submit substantive information and documents as part of the Bank’s due diligence requirements.
+Because neobanks and fintechs need to adhere to the standards and practices of the banks they work with, a partner bank can be considered a quasi-regulator for a neobank or fintech.
+Fintechs often experience this level of oversight at the onboarding phase with the Bank where it is required to submit substantive information and documents as part of the Bank’s due diligence requirements.

 “This authority gives us critical agility to move as quickly as the market, allowing us to conduct examinations of financial companies posing risks to consumers and stop harm before it spreads.”
 CFPB Director Rohit Chopra said in an April 2022 press release.